Tereshchenkolab/Origin/README.md

 Origin Point and median beat calculation code V.1 Erick Andres Perez-Alday, PhD , Yin Li-Pershing, BS, Larisa Tereshchenko, MD, PhD.

+### The Heart Vector Origin Point Definition and Global XYZ Time-coherent median beat construction

- See pdf files in the repository for Origin Point and Median Beat calculation methods.
+ See pdf files in the repository for the Heart Vector Origin Point Definition and Time-Coherent Beat calculation methods.

  ### GEH MATLAB Code
 -See .m files in the repository for Origin Point detection, Median Beat Construction, and Viewer.
 Test files are provided (.mat) for algorithm testing.